saulpierotti/markdown_notebook/NS.md

 * We are not able to obtain iPSCs from microglia and some interneurons
 * Most of our models are 2D, but using 3D models is really important (organoids)
 * Brain organoids are good for studying brain development
-* Half of the neurons are in the cerebellum
 * Microglial cells are monocites, with different embriological origin that all the other glial cells
 	* They are the only cells able to pass the BBB
 * Neuron signal speed is related to myelination and fiber diameter